siddharthatresearch-afk/CoDE-4-Beyond_LCDM/README.md

 ## Ongoing Development Notice

 The CoDE-4 framework is currently undergoing active theoretical and statistical refinement.
-Over the after ~80 hours, several major additions are being integrated into the repository, including:
+Over the next ~80 hours, several major additions are being finalized to be integrated into the repository, including:

 - compressed-observable (\chi^2) consistency analysis,
 - expanded perturbation-theory documentation,